Borneo Backpacking Itinerary: Travel and Route Guide

 If you are interested in visiting Caves you would also have the possibility to go to see the Gunung Mulu National Park.
 It’s a UNESCO World Heritage Site and famous for its karst formations inside the rainforest and for its 200 km of caves passages.

-This excursion will probably be more expensive than the Niah Caves because you have to take a flight to the park and inside the park are plenty of excursions offered.
+This excursion will probably be more expensive than the Niah Caves because you have to take a flight to the park and inside the park there are plenty of excursions offered.

 We chose the Niah Caves because they can be reached easily with the bus going to Batu Niah.
-From there you can take a taxi (3km) to the park entrance.
+From there you can take a taxi (3 km) to the park entrance.
 We really liked that the park is less touristy and you can explore the caves by your own.
-Additionally the main caves are very impressive too.
+Additionally, the main caves are very impressive too.

 Mount Kinabalu 4.095 m

-Kinabatangan River – Rainforest
+Kinabatangan River Cruise

 For our last stop in Borneo we visited the Kinabatangan River, which is popular for its unique wildlife and ecosystem.
 We took the bus from Kota Kinabalu to Kota Kinabatangan which was an adventure by itself – the place is not easy to reach but that’s the price if you want to go deeper inside the rainforest.

 On the road to Kinabatangan with the luxury bus 😉